A lattice structure for ancestral configurations arising from the relationship between gene trees and species trees: A structure theorem

 \begin{definition} Given two directed graphs $G$ and $H$, their \emph{cartesian product} is a graph $\cp G H$ such that \begin{enumerate} \item The vertex set $V(\cp G H)$ is a cartesian product $V(G) \times V(H)$, and \item There is an edge from a vertex $(u,v)$ in $\cp G H$ to a vertex $(u',v')$ if either (i) $u=u'$ and there is an edge from $v$ to $v'$ in $H$ \emph{or} (ii) $v=v'$ and there is an edge from $u$ to $u'$ in $G$. \end{enumerate} \end{definition}

 We also need some language for describing digraphs in the context of ancestral configurations.
-Let $\mathcal{D}$ be the set of all directed graphs that arise as $D(S)$ for some labeled topology $S$. \begin{definition} We say that a digraph $D \in \mathcal D$ has a \emph{caterpillar-like maximal node} if the maximal node of $D$ has only one incoming edge. \end{definition}
+Let $\mathcal{D}$ be the set of all directed graphs that arise as $D(S)$ for some labeled topology $S$.
+Recall that for all trees $S$, the graph $D(S)$ has a unique \emph{maximal node}: the node with no outgoing edges.
+This maximal node of $D(S)$ corresponds to the unique maximal root configuration in the lattice $C(S)$, consisting of two lineages immediately descended from the root of $S$.
+If one of these root lineages of $S$ is a leaf, then the maximal node of $D(S)$ has only one incoming edge.
+Hence, we have the following definition. \begin{definition} We say that a digraph $D \in \mathcal D$ has a \emph{caterpillar-like maximal node} if the maximal node of $D$ has exactly one incoming edge. \end{definition}

-We introduce notation for appending and removing caterpillar-like maximal nodes.
+We introduce notation for appending caterpillar-like maximal nodes.
 For a digraph $D\in \mathcal D$, let $\widehat D$ be a digraph obtained by adding a new node $m'$ and an edge from the maximal node $m$ of $D$ to $m'$.
 Naturally, $m'$ is now a caterpillar-like maximal node of $\widehat D$.
 If $D$ is an empty graph, then we let $\widehat{D}$ be the graph with a unique node $m'$ and no edges.

-Similarly, for a digraph $D \in \mathcal D$ that already possesses a caterpillar-like maximal node, let $\widecheck{D}$ be a digraph obtained from $D$ by removing the caterpillar-like maximal node and the unique edge directed to it.

 For trees $S$, we interpret $\widehat{D(S)}$ as $D(S_1)$, where $S_1$ is the first tree in the caterpillar-like family with a seed tree $S$, as defined in Section~\ref{sec:chains}.
 With these definitions, the main result of the section can now be stated.